vleue/bevy_workshop/bevy-workshop/src/terms/bevy.md

 ## Observer

 An Observer is a system that reacts to changes in the World, such as component modifications or entity creation.
 It is used to implement reactive behavior.

-## Tag Component

-A Tag Component is a zero-sized type used to mark entities with a specific characteristic or role.
-It is used for efficient filtering and querying.